oaripay/ebsi-core-services/apis/ledger/README.md

 You can choose to run the project locally with your own Node.js environment, or you can use Docker Compose to run it.

-First, create an `.env.local` file locally.
-You can duplicate the content of `.env` or only set the variables that you want to change.
+First, create an `.env.default.local` file locally.
+You can duplicate the content of `.env.default` or only set the variables that you want to change.

 ### Run the project locally